Arrowhead leaf, flowers, and buds close up with more leaves in the background.

 There are multiple options for how to kill arrowhead that offer great control.

-2. Liquid 2, 4-D (for ponds or lakes) – liquid that is diluted with water and sprayed over the plants.
+2. Liquid 2, 4-D (for ponds or lakes) – liquid that is diluted with water and sprayed directly on the plants and over the water where they are growing.
 Most effective on treatment areas larger than a half-acre, this allows longer contact-exposure time.

 Treatment Tips: